volterraedge/terraform-provider-volterra/docs/resources/volterra_user_identification.md

 ### Rules

-Evaluation of the rules is terminated once a user identifier has been extracted. .
+Evaluation of the rules is terminated once a user identifier has been extracted..

 `client_asn` - (Optional) The client ASN is obtained by performing a lookup for the client IP Address in a GeoIP DB. (bool).